GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UserManual/structure.rst

 The AstroData Object
 ********************

 .. todo::
- (based on nddata, with variance and mask. how tables are stored, how headers are stored, etc.  Try to be as MEF-agnostic as possible.  there's another section for the MEF mapping.)  iomef.rst refers to this chapter twice, if not written, those references will need to be removed.
+ (based on nddata, with variance and mask. how tables are stored, how headers are stored, etc.  Try to be as MEF-agnostic as possible.  there's another section for the MEF mapping.)
+Also a word about the memory mapping. iomef.rst refers to this chapter twice, if not written, those references will need to be removed.